levonisyas/overlaypro-card/README.md

 <img src="https://raw.githubusercontent.com/levonisyas/overlaypro-card/main/demo/demo.jpg" width="1200" alt="Overlay Pro Card">

+---

-Overlay Pro Card is an evolution of the Picture Elements concept:
+**Overlay Pro Card is an evolution of the Picture Elements concept:**

 - Instead of placing icons or images on top of a dashboard…
 - It places **real Lovelace cards** as floating popup overlays